howilovetheearth/stopline3_mobilize/pages/mydoc/pen_activism.md

 We encourage every locality to do a socially-distanced replicable action in front of _at least_ one of the key banks considering loan renewals (such as Chase or Bank of America).
-The goal is to do this in solidarity with the national mobilization going on in Minnesota 3/8-3/14 (or even after that until the $2.2 billion loan renewal date March 31 st).
+The goal is to do this in solidarity with the national mobilization going on in Minnesota 3/8-3/14 (or even after that until the $2.2 billion loan renewal date on March 31st).

 - Please attend [a March 3rd training on solidarity actions]({{ site.baseurl }}{% link pages/mydoc/trainings.md %}){:target="_blank"} to learn more.